HAKG2020/HAKG/README.md

 ## Introduction

 Subgraph-enhanced Knowledge Graph Embedding (SKGE) is a new recommendation framework tailored to knowledge graph-based personalized recommendation.
-Built upon the graph neural network framework, SKGE explicitly models the semantics encoded in KGs with expressive subgraphs to provide better recommendation with side information.
+Built upon the bi-directional GRU network, SKGE explicitly models the semantics encoded in KGs with expressive subgraphs to provide better recommendation with side information.

 ## Environment Requirement
 + Python 2.7